-

 Do your filters meet any certifications or standards?

 Yes.
-Our filters are tested and certified to EN 1822 (Europe) standards, ensuring consistent performance across our product line.
+Our filters are tested and certified to EN 1822 (Europe) and IEST-RP-CC001 (USA) standards, ensuring consistent performance across our product line.
 We can provide test reports and certificates upon request.

 -